JTDean123/immunoHE/README.md

 #### Feature pooling

-Pool the features that you just extracted by running-
+Pool the features that you just extracted as follows:
 ```
 ./pooler.sh
 ```

 This will create max, average, and p-normed feature vectors for each slide and write them to the `features/` directory.
+The pooled feature vectors used in this work are located in the `features/` directory.